Jessica Walter: Career

 Walter played Tabitha Wilson on the first season of 90210 (2008-2009), until the character was written off halfway through the season.
-In 2007, she guest-starred on the sitcom Rules of Engagement in the episode titled "Kids" and in 2009 guest-starred in an episode of Law & Order: SVU as legal-aid lawyer Petra Gilmartin.
+In 2007, she guest-starred on the sitcom Rules of Engagement in the episode titled "Kids" and in 2009 guest-starred in an episode of Law & Order: Special Victims Unit as legal-aid lawyer Petra Gilmartin.
 Previously in 2008, she had appeared in Law & Order: Criminal Intent as Eleanor Reynolds in the episode "Please Note We Are No Longer Accepting Letters of Recommendation from Henry Kissinger".
 From 2011 to 2012, she starred in the TV Land sitcom Retired at 35 alongside her Bye Bye Braverman co-star George Segal.

 Walter starred as Evangeline Harcourt in the Broadway revival of Anything Goes, which began previews in March 2011 and officially opened on April 7, 2011.

 Walter voiced spymaster Malory Archer on the FX animated series Archer.
 Walter mentioned that her performance in Arrested Development was explicitly referenced when auditions for the part of Malory were sought.

 In May 2018, Walter became part of an on-set controversy regarding harassment she said she had received from Arrested Development co-star Jeffrey Tambor.
 During a cast interview with the New York Times, Walter was asked about an incident which Tambor had alluded to several months before.
 Walter teared up and stated that "[i]n like almost 60 years of working, I've never had anybody yell at me like that on a set.
 And it's hard to deal with, but I'm over it now", while also noting that Tambor had apologized and had not done anything sexually inappropriate, and that she would work with him again.
 During the same interview, co-stars Jason Bateman, Tony Hale, and David Cross were criticized in multiple media outlets for appearing to excuse Tambor's behavior without acknowledging Walter's experience.
 Within days, all three men had issued apologies to Walter.